nlewis84/nlewis84.github.io/_posts/2021-05-02-bulb_switch_to_postgres_from_sqlite3.markdown

 Run `bundle install` to update your Gemfile.lock.

-## :ledger: Update your database.yml file
+## 📒 Update your database.yml file

 Your database.yml may look something like this: